The Road Less Chose

 Programming languages and compiler

-Almost every programmer will learn several languages at work, even design a DSL in some cases, but very few programmers will actually hands-on compiler.
+Almost every programmer will learn several languages for daily work, but very few programmers will actually hands-on compiler development.

-Some compilers will cost much time when eating code, you should at least understand what’s is going on.
-Anyway, compiler technology contains many classic aspects of computer science, it’s worth to have a study even you do not need to write a compiler.
+As an aspiring programmer, you should at least understand the overall procedures of compilers.
+Generally know how parser, AST analysis, code generation, and linker work together.
+Compiler technology contains many classic aspects of computer science, it’s worth your time even you do not need to write a compiler.

 For the programming language category, we should learn the core concepts of languages, including semantics, computation models, and program elements.
 This is a basis for understanding future developments in programming languages.